Article Table Of Contents

 - Hispanic or Latino

 We then calculated the HHI for each city by finding the racial breakdown of a city in percent terms, squaring them, and then adding the squares together.
-This left us with scores ranging from 3,224 (Springdale) to 9,695 (Wellston).
+This left us with scores ranging from 3,193 (Whitehall) to 9,852 (Wellston).

 Finally, we ranked each city based on the HHI with a lower score being more diverse than a high score.
-Springdale took the distinction of being the most diverse, while Wellston was the least diverse city.
+Whitehall took the distinction of being the most diverse, while Wellston was the least diverse city.
+You can download the data here.

 Read on for more information on how the cities in Ohio ranked for diversity or, for a more general take on diversity in america, head over to our ranking of the most diverse cities in America.